avator01/learningGithub002/README.md

-# learningGithub002
+# My personal blog.

-This is a description for the Readme file.
+## Today is going to be a great day!

+Today was the best day ever for learning GitHub!